BenjaminShinar/Books-Resources/c++ Weekly/Episodes-301_400.md

 }
 ```

-shifting is also a huge mess, arithmetic shift right does sign extentsion.
+shifting is also a huge mess, arithmetic shift right does sign extention.

 ```cpp
 std::uint8_t result1 = (value1-value2) >>1 ; //still 255